obeme2228/NSFW-Ransomware/README.md

   - Watch for unusual use of PowerShell and encoded/obfuscated commands.
   - Track unauthorized access or deletion of shadow volumes.
 - **SIEM Correlation (ELK/Splunk):**
-  - Alert on execution from network shares or suspicious parent/child process chains (e.g., `explorer.exe` spawning `rundll32.exe`).
+  - Alert on execution from network shares or suspicious parent/child process chains.
   - Detect encoded PowerShell or CMD commands.
 - **EDR/XDR Solutions:**
   - Use behavioral detections for in-memory execution and reflective DLL injection.

 ### Mitigation

 - **Disable unnecessary services:**
     ```cmd
     Stop-Service -Name Spooler -Force
     Set-Service -Name Spooler -StartupType Disabled
     ```
 - **Patch vulnerabilities:** Apply security updates for Windows components (especially Print Spooler, Hive ACL, etc.).
-- **Restrict LOLBins:** Use AppLocker or Windows Defender Application Control (WDAC) to limit use of scripting engines and LOLBins.
+- **Restrict LOLBins:** Use AppLocker or WDAC to limit the use of scripting engines and LOLBins.
 - **Network segmentation:** Restrict access to administrative shares and sensitive network locations.
 - **Regular backups:** Maintain offline and immutable backups.